Best Next.js Website Examples (2026): Real Brands & What They Do Well

 NerdWallet

 For a company publishing thousands of financial guides and rate pages, speed and indexing accuracy are essential.
-NerdWallet uses ISR and CMS-triggered revalidation to update live content instantly, keeping articles fresh without costly rebuilds.
+NerdWallet uses CMS-triggered on-demand revalidation to keep frequently updated content fresh without full rebuilds, helping articles stay current while maintaining predictable performance.

 Source: NerdWallet finance site, powered by Next.js